Nandddy/Communiti/README.md

 ## General Info
 This browser based web application to ...
 * Edmond's bullet point goes here.
+* Edmond added a new line here
 * Hi my name is Jason.
 I'm excited about this project because ...
 * Hi, I am Andy.
 I'm excited about this project because.
 * Andy added in another line.